JanAdell/OrangeJuice-Engine/README.md

 From there feel free to play around with the UI, load any models (either the ones on the Assets folder or your own) or do any action you want.
 Feel free, if you encounter an error, to report it [here](https://github.com/JanAdell/OrangeJuice-Engine/issues).

-**When a Game Object is loaded, the inspector must be opened and we need to select their first child in order to change textures or act on them**
+**When a Game Object is loaded, the inspector must be opened and we need to select their childs (Gameobjects in drop down menu within Hirearchy) in order to change textures or act on them**

 ### Known errors